marcransome/Spfy/README.md

 		</trackList>
 	</playlist>

+Spfy also supports multiple directory paths and traverses each directory recursively by default.

 Command-line arguments allow you to control which elements are present in spfy's output:

     -f, --no-location                Suppress file location output